 My wife and I are sipping coffee at a swanky, ultra-modern café in the trendy Gangnam district of Seoul.
 The coffee is good – as good as any I’ve had back home in Seattle.
 People in the café are well dressed.
 Outside, the streets are congested with high-end European sports cars and SUVs.
 Taking the last sip of our coffee, we leave to meet friends on the other side of the Han River for dinner.
 We could ride the subway – a clean, sleek modern affair – but instead, decide to catch a cab.

 South Korea has come a long way.
 A colleague likened Seoul to New York on steroids.
 I would echo that sentiment (but would add that it’s infinitely cleaner and safer than New York).
 As far as I can tell, no one looks poor, much less hungry.
 Surely, there must be poor and hungry people in Seoul, but they don’t enter into a casual tourist’s glance.
-By one estimation, since 1953, South Korea’s nominal GDP surged 31,000-fold to about $1.2 trillion today.
+By one estimation, since the end of Korean War in 1953, South Korea’s nominal GDP surged 31,000-fold to about $1.2 trillion today.
 It’s currently the 12th largest economy in the world.
 It's a remarkable, if miraculous, feat by any measure.

 With such economic prosperity, you'd think the Koreans would be among the happiest people on earth.

 It seems not.
 Among developed nations, they rank consistently low on quality of life measurements.

 Going through old family photos is always fun.
 We do this as a family on occasion.
 We laugh at silly hair styles that were fashionable back in the day.
 My wife and I reminisce about tucking the children into their beds every night.
 Some of the pictures remind us of leaner days when money was tight.
 I worried a lot back then, and there were nights when I didn’t sleep very well.